opencog/learn/README.md

 can be interpreted as "types", in the formal type-theoretical sense.
 The Link Grammar "link types" really are types.
-They are short-hand for ideas like S\NP and S/VP found in pregroup grammars, or more genrally in phrase-structure grammars.
+They are short-hand for ideas like S\NP and S/VP found in pregroup grammars, or more generally in phrase-structure grammars.
 The "learning" being performed here does not "just" glom together identical feature vectors; it does
 more: it explains exactly how those feature vectors should be interpreted as graphs, and how that graph structure has regularities defined by a grammar.

 Fifth: meaning.
-There are frequent arguments made that neural nets extrct "meaning", or that weight vectors can be interpreted as "meaning".
+There are frequent arguments made that neural nets extract "meaning", or that weight vectors can be interpreted as "meaning".
 These arguments carry over into the present case.
 They are strengthened, because the feature vectors are no long "just vectors", they are also components of a graph, components of a grammar.